 One of the most disruptive issues a fleet owner can run into is unexpected vehicle maintenance.
 Not only does it leave a driver down a car, but it can lead to appointment cancellations and unhappy customers.
 While regular preventative maintenance is a must, it doesn’t prevent unexpected issues—or notify you of them when they arise.

 Enter: sensor-monitored maintenance alert systems.
 With a system like this, sensors constantly monitor things like tire pressure, brakes, electrical systems, lights, engine performance, and more.
 This technology provides insight into valuable mechanical data, once only available to garages and other vehicle repair ships.
 The data is transmitted in real-time, whether your fleet is 10 miles away or 10,000.

 Managing a fleet of cars requires a lot of time, oversight, and trust.
 Even the most scrupulous fleet owners can fall victim to errant use, careless drivers, or unidentified maintenance issues.
 Even a single incident may leave you short a driver, a vehicle, or a significant amount of money.
-By employing these three technologies, you can limit your risk and keep your costs, time, and sanity under control.
+By employing these three fleet management technologies, you can limit your risk and keep your costs, time, and sanity under control.

 - Benefits of Big Data Analytics in Small Businesses - May 30, 2023

 - The Valley of Software: Medellín – Colombia’s Fastest-Growing Tech Hub - May 29, 2023

 - Demystifying LA Property Tax Rates: What You Need to Know - May 29, 2023